viezel/napp.alloy.adapter.restsql/README.md

 ### useStrictValidation

-Some times its important for the app to have some certainty that the data provided by the database is valid and does not contain null data. useStrictValidation runs through the fetch response data and only allows the items which have all columns in the obejct to be saved to the database.
+Some times its important for the app to have some certainty that the data provided by the database is valid and does not contain null data. useStrictValidation runs through the fetch response data and only allow the items which have all columns in the object to be saved to the database.

 	config: {
 		...